molleighH/Crowdfunding_ETL/README.md

 * Import each CSV file into its corresponding SQL table.
 * Verify that each table has the correct data by running a SELECT statement for each.

-#### Hints
-- To split each "category & sub-category" column value into "category" and "subcategory" column values, use df[["new_column1","new_column2"]] = df["column"].str.split().
-Make sure to pass the correct parameters to the split() function.
-- To get the unique category and subcategory values from the "category" and "subcategory" columns, create a NumPy array where the array length equals the number of unique categories and unique subcategories from each column.
-For information about how to do so, see numpy.arangeLinks to an external site. in the NumPy documentation.
-- To create the category and subcategory identification numbers, use a list comprehension to add the "cat" string or the "subcat" string to each number in the category or the subcategory array, respectively.
-- For more information about creating a new Pandas DataFrame, see the pandas.DataFrameLinks to an external site. in the Pandas documentation.
-- To convert the "goal" and "pledged" columns to the float data type, use the astype() method.
-- To convert the "launch_date" and "end_date" UTC times to the datetime format, see the Transform_Grocery_Orders_Solved.ipynb activity solution.
-- For more information about how to add the "category_id" and "subcategory_id" unique identification numbers to the campaign DataFrame, see the pandas.DataFrame.mergeLinks to an external site. in the Pandas documentation.